Should Air Ducts Be Cleaned?

 This weeks blog we wanted to discuss what are air ducts and if it is necessary to have them cleaned?

 The quality of the air we breathe indoors has become an increasingly important environmental concern.

-Clean, fresh air is a great concern to many homeowners and building managers as allergy and respiratory problems increase.
+Clean, fresh air is a great concern too many homeowners and building managers as allergy and respiratory problems increase.
 Today’s tightly insulated energy efficient homes and buildings trap and recycle polluted air.
 Dirty air ducts also cost you money.
-Just a .042 inch of dust on heaating or cooling coils reduces the efficiency up to 21%.
+Just a .042 inch of dust on heating or cooling coils reduces the efficiency up to 21%.

 Dirt, dust and microorganisms such as bacteria virus, dust mites, mold spores, fungi, yeast and algae collect and breed in air duct systems.
 These pollutants are force fed into every room whenever the fan comes on, causing allergies and respiratory problems to flare. microbial in nature, they can also create unpleasant odors.

 What Are Air Ducts?

 Quoting the definition in Wikipedia:

 Ducts are used in heating, ventilation, and air conditioning (HVAC) to deliver and remove air.
 These needed airflows include, for example, supply air, return air, and exhaust air.
 Ducts also deliver, most commonly as part of the supply air, ventilation air.
 As such, air ducts are one method of ensuring acceptable indoor air quality as well as thermal comfort.

 What is Air Duct Cleaning?